 What you need to know

 Why?
-Because they're the most common injury you'll suffer.
+Because they're the most likley injury you'll suffer.

 A single small foot blister can take a wonderful experience and turn it into a nightmare.